SephoraTsh/AllProj/README.md

-This repository is to demonstrate my works.
+This repository is to demonstrate few of my works.

 Enjoy🤎✨